modip-org/spec/format_spec.md

 }
 ```

-Direct-field conditions can only be used in fields which are of String, Boolean, Number, or Array types.
-Conditions CANNOT be used for fields which store Objects.
-If you wish to use conditions for Objects, use the `conditions` field.
+See **format_values.md** for the list of conditions and groups.

+Conditions CANNOT be used for fields which do not explicitly allow them.

 For information on how to implement conditions in a launcher, see **format_implementing.md**.